mikera/core.matrix/README.md

 matrix-api
 ==========

-Experimental Matrix / Vector API for Clojure
+Experimental Matrix / Vector API for Clojure.

 The idea is to provide a common abstraction for matrix maths in Clojure, independent of underlying implementations.
+If it works, there would be an option to propose this library to be part of Clojure contrib as `core.matrix`.

+Key objectives:

+ - Provide a clear, standard API / abstraction for matrix and vector maths in Clojure
+ - Enable support for different underlying implementations
+ - Provide a base layer for other projects (e.g. Incanter)
+ - Maintain good performance where possible

 Example implementations we might want to support: